 West Ranga river

-West Ranga is one of the best-known salmon rivers in Iceland, known for its beauty and top-quality fishing pools with high volume fishing.
-It is one most reliable Atlantic salmon rivers in Iceland, as in most years West Ranga has been the most productive salmon river in Iceland.
+West Ranga is one of the best salmon rivers in Iceland, celebrated for its scenic views and it’s outstanding fishing.
+West Ranga considered one of the most dependable Atlantic salmon rivers in Iceland, consistently ranking as the country’s most productive salmon river across several years.

 The West Ranga Lodge